Happening Now

 In 2017 Asheville City Council adopted a revised Food Policy Action Plan.
 Resolution 17-257 identified Resource Stewardship as a focus area with an objective to “create an actionable plan for city food waste recovery, composting and redistribution”.

-Up to 40 percent of food in the United States is wasted contributing to extensive environmental, economic and societal impacts.
+Up to 40 percent of food in the United States is wasted, contributing to extensive environmental, economic and societal impacts.
 Up to 400 pounds of food per person is wasted annually with a family of four spending at least $1,800/year on wasted food.
 Here in Buncombe County an estimated 57,500 tons of food is wasted annually.
-This is food that could feed our neighbors, dollars that could otherwise circulate in our local economies, and landfill space dedicated to unnecessary waste.
+Those tons represent food that could feed our neighbors, dollars that could otherwise circulate in our local economies, and landfill space unnecessarily used.

 Timeline

-• 2020 – City of Asheville selected to participate in Southeast Regional Cohort of the Natural Resource Defense Council’s Food Matters initiative
+• City of Asheville selected to participate in Southeast Regional Cohort of the Natural Resource Defense Council’s Food Matters Initiative

 • Launched Food Waste Reduction Initiative with 4 key strategy areas (public proclamation, compost, community engagement and education campaign, food waste audit)